-Twenty-three years ago today (April 30, 1994), Faith Hill scored her second consecutive No. 1 hit.
-On that date, the singer topped the charts with "Piece of My Heart," from her freshman album, Take Me as I Am.
+Twenty-six years ago today (April 30, 1994), Faith Hill scored her second consecutive No. 1 hit.
+On that date, the singer topped the charts with "Piece of My Heart," from her freshman album, Take Me As I Am.

 Although she found major success with the song, Hill was not the first person to release "Piece of My Heart": Emma Franklin recorded the tune in 1967, followed by Janis Joplin, as part of Big Brother and the Holding Company, in 1968.
 Melissa Etheridge also released her own version of the hit in 2005.

 Hill's first single, "Wild One," landed at the top of the charts on Jan.
 1, 1994.
 The Mississippi native earned one other Top 5 song from Take Me as I Am: The title track of the record reached No. 2.